-Following the transfer to the Management Company of any land or facility in accordance with this Schedule, the Owner and/or Developer shall pay the Management Company Forward Funding Deposit on the first anniversary of the payment of the Management Company Forward Funding Deposit in accordance with paragraph 5.4 and annually thereafter until the fourteenth anniversary or the Occupation of the final Dwelling to the District Council less any sums which remain unspent from the immediately preceding payment of the Management Company Forward Funding Deposit into the Designated Account or directly to the District Council.
+Following the transfer to the Management Company of any land or facility in accordance with this Schedule, the Owner and/or Developer shall pay the Management Company Forward Funding Deposit on the first anniversary of the payment of the Management Company Forward Funding Deposit in accordance with paragraph 8.4 and annually thereafter until the fourteenth anniversary or the Occupation of the final Dwelling to the District Council less any sums which remain unspent from the immediately preceding payment of the Management Company Forward Funding Deposit into the Designated Account or directly to the District Council.

-In the event that the Management Company fails to maintain any of the Combined Green Space or Play Areas that are transferred to it in accordance with the Landscape Technical Specification or the Management Company goes into liquidation or otherwise ceases to exists where a replacement Management Company is not immediately put in place, the District Council may enter on to the relevant area of Combined Green Space or Play Areas together with relevant personnel and equipment to ensure the performance of the obligations contained in the covenants in this Schedule and/or carry out any works it considers reasonably necessary to maintain or make good any defect or damage or reinstate the relevant area of Combined Green Space or Play Areas (that has been transferred to the Management Company) and shall be entitled to full reimbursement by the Management Company of all costs and expenses incurred in performing the said obligations PROVIDED THAT in the event the Management Company does not have adequate funds to cover these works in default, the District Council shall be entitled to recover such costs and expenses from the Management Company Default Deposit and/or the Management Company Forward Funding Deposit and PROVIDED ALWAYS THAT the District Council shall not be entitled to take action under this paragraph nor recover reimbursement unless the District Council before taking action to enforce any of the terms of this Schedule shall have given written notice to the Management Company stating the nature of the breach, the steps required to remedy the breach, and a reasonable time period for remedying the breach and shall afford the Management Company the opportunity to remedy the breach in accordance with the steps and time period in the written notice.
+In the event that the Management Company fails to maintain any of the Combined Green Space or Play Areas that are transferred to it in accordance with the the relevant scheme for its provision (as approved or deemed approved) and the Landscape Technical Specification or the Management Company goes into liquidation or otherwise ceases to exists where a replacement Management Company is not immediately put in place, the District Council may enter on to the relevant area of Combined Green Space or Play Areas together with relevant personnel and equipment to ensure the performance of the obligations contained in the covenants in this Schedule and/or carry out any works it considers reasonably necessary to maintain or make good any defect or damage or reinstate the relevant area of Combined Green Space or Play Areas (that has been transferred to the Management Company) and shall be entitled to full reimbursement by the Management Company of all costs and expenses incurred in performing the said obligations PROVIDED THAT in the event the Management Company does not have adequate funds to cover these works in default, the District Council shall be entitled to recover such costs and expenses from the Management Company Default Deposit and/or the Management Company Forward Funding Deposit and PROVIDED ALWAYS THAT the District Council shall not be entitled to take action under this paragraph nor recover reimbursement unless the District Council before taking action to enforce any of the terms of this Schedule shall have given written notice to the Management Company stating the nature of the breach, the steps required to remedy the breach, and a reasonable time period for remedying the breach and shall afford the Management Company the opportunity to remedy the breach in accordance with the steps and time period in the written notice.

 Construction Standards